< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 Anyway, Shaheds were originally sent in at low altitudes to evade radar, but the Ukrainians set up a network of thousands of smart microphones to detect and track the noisy k-drones -- which the Ukrainians call "mopeds" for the sounds they make.
 Ground-based mobile air-defense units take out the Shaheds, with weapons ranging from the excellent German Gephard (Cheetah) flakpanzer, with twin cannon, to pickup trucks with twin antique Maxim 1910 machine guns.
 Ukraine inherited huge stockpiles of Soviet weapons after independence, and there are probably a lot of old Maxims left.
 Even the Maxims are effective enough, with the mobile groups able to intercept more than 80% of the Shaheds.

 That being the case, the Russians are now flying Shaheds in at several kilometers altitude, out of the range of the mobile groups.
-Although the Shaheds can be detected and tracked by Ukraine's radar network -- of which little is said or known -- missiles generally have to be used to shoot the k-drones down, and they're a lot cheaper than the missiles.
+Although the Shaheds can be detected and tracked by Ukraine's radar network -- of which little is said or known -- missiles generally have to be used to shoot the k-drones down, and the drones are a lot cheaper than the missiles.
 That's led to schemes to use civil aircraft to shoot them down, but it seems the best option is the Mil Mi-35 "Hind" gunship helicopter -- which is well faster than the drones, and has a 23-millimeter cannon turret in the nose that can take out the k-drones easily.
 Probably the solution over the longer run are jet-powered drone interceptors, little robot jet fighters maybe like 3 meters / 10 feet long, armed with a rapid-fire machine gun, hunting with an infrared sensor.

 In the meantime, Ukraine is also making use of its wide-area Pokrova electronic countermeasures network to confuse Shaheds with fake navigation signals.
 It's nothing unusual for Shaheds to come to rest in Ukrainian farm fields.
 They even get spoofed to head back to Russia, or end up who knows where.
 A good number of the Shaheds not shot down don't hit their targets.